 77-1818.
-Real property taxes; certificate of purchase; lien of purchaser; subsequent taxes.
-The purchaser of any real property sold by the county treasurer for taxes shall be entitled to a certificate in writing, describing the real property so purchased, the sum paid, and the time when the purchaser will be entitled to a deed, which certificate shall be signed by the county treasurer in his or her official capacity and shall be presumptive evidence of the regularity of all prior proceedings.
+Real property taxes; certificate of purchase; lien of purchaser; subsequent taxes; purchaser provide notice; contents; prove service of notice; administrative fee.

+- (1) The purchaser of any real property sold by the county treasurer for taxes shall be entitled to a certificate in writing, describing the real property so purchased, the sum paid, and the time when the purchaser will be entitled to a deed, which certificate shall be signed by the county treasurer in his or her official capacity and shall be presumptive evidence of the regularity of all prior proceedings.
 Each tax lien shall be shown on a single certificate.
-The purchaser acquires a perpetual lien of the tax on the real property, and if after the taxes become delinquent he or she subsequently pays any taxes levied on the property, whether levied for any year or years previous or subsequent to such sale, he or she shall have the same lien for them and may add them to the amount paid by him or her in the purchase.
+The purchaser acquires a perpetual lien of the tax on the real property, and if after the taxes become delinquent he or she subsequently pays any taxes levied on the property, whether levied for any year or years previous or subsequent to such sale, he or she shall have the same lien for them and may add them to the amount paid by him or her in the purchase. - (2) Upon issuance of the certificate, the purchaser shall notify, by personal service, the property owner of the real property that was sold for taxes at the address listed for such owner in the records of the county assessor.
+The notice shall (a) state that a certificate has been issued, (b) include a brief description of the property owner's legal rights to redeem the real property, (c) identify the real property by the street address listed in the records of the county assessor, (d) include the total amount of taxes, interest, and costs for which the property was sold and a recitation that interest and fees may accrue, and (e) include a prominent warning that failure to act may result in forfeiture of the property after three years.
+The purchaser shall prove such service of notice by affidavit, and such affidavit shall be filed with the application for the tax deed pursuant to section 77-1837.
+An administrative fee shall be allowed for any service of notice under this subsection.
+The administrative fee shall be equal to the greater of one hundred dollars or the actual cost incurred by the purchaser for such service of notice.
+The amount of such fee shall be noted by the county treasurer in the record opposite the real property described in the notice and shall be collected by the county treasurer in case of redemption for the benefit of the holder of the certificate.
+The purchaser shall notify the county treasurer of the amount of such fee within thirty days after completion of the service of notice.

 Source: Laws 1903, c.
 73, § 209, p.
-464; R.S.1913, § 6537; C.S.1922, § 6065; C.S.1929, § 77-2017; R.S.1943, § 77-1818; Laws 1992, LB1063, § 149; Laws 1992, Second Spec.
-Sess., LB1, § 122; Laws 2013, LB341, § 5.
+464; R.S.1913, § 6537; C.S.1922, § 6065; C.S.1929, § 77-2017; R.S.1943, § 77-1818; Laws 1992, LB 1063, § 149; Laws 1992, Second Spec.
+Sess., LB 1, § 122; Laws 2013, LB341, § 5; Laws 2023, LB727, § 53.
+Operative Date: September 2, 2023.